 Can I volunteer?

-All volunteers are recruited via a similar process to paid staff, this includes the need for references, and a DBS (Disclosure and Barring Service) check.
+All volunteers are recruited via a similar process to paid staff; this includes the need for references, and a DBS (Disclosure and Barring Service) check.
 You will also be required to attend an annual mandatory training session.

 Please contact 07970651319 or email@example.com to find out more.